- For more than 80 years, railroads have safely transported cryogenic liquids similar to LNG.

 - More than 99.99% of rail hazmat shipments reach their destination without a release caused by a train accident.

 - Rail is undeniably safer than current over-the-road transportation of hazmat.
 According to USDOT data, the truck hazmat incident rate is more than 13 times higher than the rail rate.

-- Since 1980, railroads have reinvested nearly $740 billion in private capital in their infrastructure and equipment, helping the industry achieve its safest decade ever.
+- Since 1980, railroads have reinvested nearly $740 billion in private capital in their infrastructure and equipment.

 In 1971, the U.S. Department of Transportation (USDOT) published a Notice of Proposed Rulemaking (NPRM) to authorize the transportation of methane, refrigerated liquid, more commonly known as liquified natural gas (LNG) by rail.
 However, that proposed rule was never finalized due to lack of demand for rail transportation — not a determination that rail was an unsuitable mode for transporting LNG.

 Recently, another shift in energy markets has generated demand for LNG domestically and internationally, and the transportation of LNG by rail in limited quantities is now needed where pipeline capacity is insufficient.
 To meet this demand — Transport Canada, the USDOT’s Canadian counterpart — recently authorized the safe transportation of LNG by rail.
 In January 2017, the AAR filed a petition with the Pipeline and Hazardous Materials Safety Administration (PHMSA) seeking the ability to transport LNG by rail.

 PHMSA’s rulemaking permits safe transport of LNG by rail.